Fx64b/fx64b.dev/content/projects/flashcard-app.md

 ### Design System

-The UI uses a consistent design system built on top of shadcn/ui components and Tailwind CSS.
+The UI uses a consistent design system built on top of [shadcn/ui](https://ui.shadcn.com/) components and [Tailwind CSS](https://tailwindcss.com/).
 I went for a clean, modern look that doesn't get in the way of learning.

-The design philosophy is "functional first, pretty second."
+The design philosophy is “functional first, pretty second.”
 It needs to work well before it needs to look amazing.

 ### Responsive Design